LukaKurnjek/eurocode-calculator/README.md

 # eurocode-calculator
 Simple calculator for predefined EC2 (eurocode 2) equations written in PyQt5.

-This branch contains source code for microsoft installers that are published on the page www.eurocode-calculator.com.
+This branch contains source code for microsoft windows installer file that is published on the page www.eurocode-calculator.com.
+The installer file can be found in the executables folder.

-The Microsoft installer files are created with the [PyInstaller](https://pyinstaller.org/en/stable/) packaging tool.
+The Microsoft installer files were created with [Inno Setup](https://jrsoftware.org/isdl.php) software.

+The main exacutable file was created with the [PyInstaller](https://pyinstaller.org/en/stable/) packaging tool.
 `pyinstaller --onefile main_window.py --noconsole`

+Before creating the main executable file Python 3.11 nad PyQt5 had to be installed.
+For installation of PyQt5 look at the *Installation* section bellow.

 Program description
 -------------------